xajler/instantcoach-api/README.md

 Find out more how to run [Local Dev](_docs/local-dev-env.md).

-### Local Docker Dev
+### Docker Dev

 Runs all services as _docker_ containers, but with mounted _docker volumes_ to code repository and _https certificate_.
-Uses
+Has `ASPNETCORE_ENVIRONMENT` set to `Development`, and uses _APM Server_ with _ElasticSearch LogStash_ as main development driver

-Find out more how to run [Local Docker Dev](_docs/local-docker-dev-env.md).
+Find out more how to run [Docker Dev](_docs/docker-dev-env.md).

 ### Docker Testing/Production

-Similar to [Local Docker Dev](_docs/local-docker-dev-env.md) but not sharing local machine folder(s) as docker container volumes.
+Similar to [Docker Dev](_docs/docker-dev-env.md) but not sharing local machine folder(s) as docker container volumes.
 Everything runs inside of docker containers.

 TODO

 ## APM Server

-[Local Docker Dev](docs/local-docker-dev-env.md) and Testing can use _Elasticsearch APM Server_ for monitoring errors and requests.
+[Docker Dev](docs/docker-dev-env.md) and Testing can use _Elasticsearch APM (Application Performance Monitor) Server_ for monitoring errors and requests and system metrics.
+At this point in time _.NET Core Agent for APM Server_ is not production ready, but it is of great value for developers.
+It can be great to for stress testing with _jMeter_ or _Postman_ runner.